| Title: | Mixed Models for Repeated Measures |

 cov_struct()

-Calculates the estimate, adjusted standard error, degrees of freedom, t statistic and p-value for one-dimensional contrast.
+Calculates the estimate, adjusted standard error, degrees of freedom,

-df_1d(object, contrast)
+df_1d(object, contrast)df_1d(object, contrast)

 object |